Fuchu Strawberry Picking Farm Book Now

-Learn why Yumenoka is loved for its rich sweetness and refreshing acidity.
-This guide covers the difference from Akihime, tasting tips, and how to spot perfectly ripe berries at Fuchu Strawberry Farm.
+Yumenoka is loved for its rich sweetness, refreshing acidity, and clean finish.
+This guide covers how it differs from Akihime, how to compare varieties, and what to look for when choosing perfectly ripe berries at Fuchu Strawberry Farm.

 What Is Yumenoka?